DevotedMC/ExilePearl/README.md

     /ep freeany                   Frees any player
-    /ep sethealth                 Sets the health of a pearl /ep settype                   Sets the type of a pearl /ep check                     Checks if a player is exiled /ep list                      Lists all the exiled players /ep reload                    Reloads the entire plugin
+    /ep sethealth                 Sets the health of a pearl /ep settype                   Sets the type of a pearl /ep setkiller                 Sets the killer of a pearl /ep check                     Checks if a player is exiled /ep list                      Lists all the exiled players /ep reload                    Reloads the entire plugin